-IN August 1946 two young lovers were parked in their car on Sandon Point – a secluded Bulli beachside headland – when they were attacked by a man by the name of Mervyn Garvie.
+TWO young lovers were parked in their car on Sandon Point – at the time a secluded beachside headland – in August 1946 when they were savagely attacked by a man who was tagged by the media, The Beast of Bulli.

-My late grandfather, Jim “Double” Orvad was working at the pit that day and told the story of the police arriving at the start of their shift to arrest Garvie.
+My late grandfather, Jim ‘Double’ Orvad was working at the pit that day and told the story of the police arriving at the start of his shift to arrest Garvie.

-Garvie was sentenced to death, but his sentence was eventually commuted to life.
-He died suspiciously in Maitland Jail in December 1955.
+Garvie was sentenced to death, but that was eventually commuted to life.
+He died suspiciously in Maitland gaol in December 1955.
 Official records say he committed suicide by stabbing himself in the chest.
-However in 1971 another prisoner admitted to killing the Bulli rapist.
+However in 1971 another prisoner admitted to killing the Bulli rapist and murderer.

 Melbourne Argus Monday 19 December 1955: Killer to be buried.
 SYDNEY, Sunday: Mervyn Garvie, the “beast of Bulli,” will be buried in Maitland cemetery tomorrow.
 Police handed over Gavie’s body to a Maitland undertaker after his relatives had failed to claim the body.
 Garvie committed suicide in Maitland gaol on Friday.
 He was serving a life sentence for the murder of Cecil John Kelly, at Sandon Point, near Bulli, on August 28, 1946.